changken/RT-VIBE/README.md

   - (optional) render and show
 - **Changes**
   - Multi-person-tracker is modified to receive image instead of image folder.
-  - a `mpt_live.py` file is added to manage the life cycle of hidden states.
   - a dataset wrapper is added to convert single image into a pytorch dataset.
-  - a `live_demo.py` is added to demonstrate the usage.
+  - a `rt_demo.py` is added to demonstrate the usage.
   - ImageFolder dataset is modified
   - ImgInference dataset is modified
   - requirements are modified to freeze current tracker version.
-(Class in this repo inherits the tracker and changes its behavior)
+(Class in my repo inherits the tracker and changes its behavior)

 4. ### Decrease inference memory usage
 - The default batch_size in demo.py needs `~10GB` GPU memory